kencochrane/docker-guidebook/docker-guidebook.rst

 There are pros and cons for each type of virtualized system.
 If you want full isolation with guaranteed resources then a full VM is the way to go.
 If you just want to isolate processes from each other and want to run a ton of them on a reasonably sized host, then LXC might be the way to go.

-For more information check out these set of blog posts which do a good job of explaining now LXC works: http://blog.dotcloud.com/under-the-hood-linux-kernels-on-dotcloud-part
+For more information check out these set of blog posts which do a good job of explaining how LXC works: http://blog.dotcloud.com/under-the-hood-linux-kernels-on-dotcloud-part

 Installing Docker
 =================
 Before you can install Docker you need to decide how you want to install it.
-There are three ways to install it, you can install from source, download a compiled binary, or install via your systems package manager.
+There are three ways to install it, you can install from source, download a compiled binary, or install via your system's package manager.

 For detailed instructions on how to install Docker on your system for each of the following steps, check out the official Docker documentation http://docs.docker.io/en/latest/installation/

 Requirements
 ------------
 In order for Docker to run correctly on your server, you need to have a few things.
-For more details on the kernel requirements see this page: see http://docs.docker.io/en/latest/installation/kernel/
+For more details on the kernel requirements see this page: http://docs.docker.io/en/latest/installation/kernel/

 - Kernel version greater then 3.8 and Cgroups and namespaces must be enabled.
 - AUFS : AUFS is included in the kernels built by the Debian and Ubuntu distributions, but not built into the standard kernel, so if you are using another distribution you will need to add it to your kernel.